Updated on 13th May 2022 mentioning Flutter 3.0.

 With Google Pay, we had to launch in 30 countries on Android and iOS.
 There were 1.7m lines of code prior to Flutter, and we had increasing technical debt.
 We ended up with a 35% smaller code base, and our tech debt dropped by 90%.
 And our developers were 20% more productive.
 We could merge all our duplicate code.

-The executives I've spoken to love the idea of Flutter because it offers a few benefits, discussed below.
+The executives I've spoken to love the idea of Flutter because it offers a few benefits, as discussed below.

 When you create a Flutter app, the customer experience should feel really nice.
 Just like a real app, or close enough.
 This basically means it feels fast and looks like the real deal .
 After all, the goal is to give people a nice user experience.